IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Access the application

-1. Go back to OpenShift console.
-In the **Routes** section, ensure that `apps` is selected from the _Project_ drop-down list and click on the route URL for the application.
+1. Click on the route URL for the application.

 1. Add `/CustomerOrderServicesWeb` to the end of the URL.